City introduces emergency water plan as water pressure continues to build - The Vicksburg Post

 “We’re turning corners, looking under bridges and rights of way again, plus every street,” he said.

-Flaggs said he will also be looking at the city’s water plant, which has a 16 million gallon per day capacity and is presently at 11 million gallons per day.
+Flaggs said he will also look at the city’s water plant, which has a 16 million gallon per day capacity and is presently at 11 million gallons per day.

 “I’m looking at an engineer to do a capacity study of the plant,” he said.
 “I think it’s obsolete.
 I think what has happened, we’ve added more residents and businesses to it since it was opened in 1968.”